atchopba/scraping-jobs-web/README.md

 ![Page index](static/images/01-search.png)

-2. When you type four letters, the code goes to a json file for the city.
+2. When you type 4 letters, the code goes to a json file for the city => You ought to wait 6-11s.
 That's what justifies the search time.

 ![Page index](static/images/02-search.png)